 Today we’re going to look at a question from IELTS speaking part two, also known as the “long answer” question.
 In this part of the exam, as you probably know, you are expected to speak for about two minutes on a given topic.
 The topic will be presented to you on a “cue card” and you will then have a minute to make notes before you speak.
-Today, the topic is books and we will be discussing a book you have read recently.
+Today, the topic is books and we will explore how to describe a book you have read recently.

-There are lots of different ways that this question could be phrased, and so, as always, you can’t just memorize an answer.
+There are lots of different ways that this question could be phrased, and so, as always, you can’t just memorise an answer.
 In fact, in IELTS it’s always a bad idea to memorize answers.
 You have questions like “describe your favourite book” or “describe a book that you read in your childhood,” but today I’m going to give you a more general question.

 In this lesson, we will learn several things:

 - How to read the cue card

 - Note-making skills

 - How to answer this cue card fully

 The Cue Card: Describe a book you have read recently

 As I said, there are many IELTS cue cards about books.
 You could be asked about your favorite book or a book you really love, but in this case we will just look at a book you have read recently:

 You should say: